Listening to vinyl always gives me goosebumps. And occasionally, tears in my eyes.

 It’s tough to find anything bad to say about this big boy.
 But if I had to find a downside, it might be the price.

 The Blue doesn’t come cheap.
 But it’s a fantastic piece of tech.
 And can definitely be considered the best turntable cartridge for the money.

 Ortofon 2M Bronze

-The Ortofon 2M Bronze is desgined with a highly polished fine-line nude stylus.
+The Ortofon 2M Bronze is designed with a highly polished fine-line nude stylus.

-This sleek profile means the stylus sits tight in the grooves and tracks to perfection.
+This sleek profile means the stylus sits tightly in the grooves and tracks to perfection.
 Or as close as perfect can get.
 Ortofon recommends an ideal tracking force of 1.5g.

 The Bronze does a superb job of unearthing detail to the point where you can feel yourself standing inside the recording space.

 It offers rich, deep bass and velvety midranges.
 And the highs are detailed but not harsh.